Overcoming customer data fragmentation

 In addition, companies like Tealium have developed sophisticated data management tools to help businesses do this automatically.
 More specifically, Tealium’s suite of data management products, known as Tealium’s Universal Data Hub includes:

 - Tealium iQ Tag Management.
 The foundation of Tealium’s Universal Data Hub and is designed to help you deploy and manage vendor tags in one place.

 - Tealium EventStream: Designed to collect, control and deliver server-side event data

 - Tealium AudienceStream: Uses identity resolution, data enrichment features and audience management tools to create complete customer profiles.

 - Tealium DataAccess: Acts as a data hub.
-It combines all of the data that has been collected, enriched and activated, and allows users to access, visualise and activate it, all in one place.
+It combines all of the data that has been collected, enriched and activated, and allows users to access, visualize and activate it, all in one place.

-In addition to using the right tools, it’s important to develop a culture of data within your organisation.
+In addition to using the right tools, it’s important to develop a culture of data within your organization.
 You can do this by teaching employees about how to use data and how it can help them achieve their goals.
 It’s also worth educating them on best practices for managing and storing it.
 You might want to hire a Chief Data Officer to oversee the program and ensure that all data is stored properly.

 If you’d like some help with organizing and storing your data to make sure you get the most out of it, contact our specialists today.
 Or if your data’s great and now you’re ready to deliver dynamic campaigns using Adobe Campaign or Salesforce’s Email Studio, drop us a line.